cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 groups.
 The protocol has the option of being extended to a VOPRF with the addition of a NIZK proof for proving discrete log equality relations.
-This proof demonstrates correctness of the computation, using a known public key that serves as a commitment to the server's secret key.
+This proof demonstrates correctness of the computation, using a known public key that serves as a commitment to the server's private key.
 The document describes the protocol, the public-facing API, and its security properties.